BRAHMA Force: The Assault on Beltlogger 9

 BRAHMA Force: The Assault on Beltlogger 9, known in Japan as Beltlogger 9 (ベルトロガー9, Berutorogā 9), and in Europe as BRAHMA Force, is a 1996 video game developed by Genki for the PlayStation.
 It was announced by Genki as the official successor to their Kileak series.

-Reception
+Release and reception

+BRAHMA Force: The Assault on Beltlogger 9 was released for the PlayStation on November 15, 1996 in Japan.

 The game received favorable reviews according to the review aggregation website GameRankings.
 Next Generation said, "The variety of weapons, the intelligence of level design, and the perfect degree of difficulty all combine to make BRAHMA Force a surprisingly good game."

-In Japan, Famitsu gave it a score of 30 out of 40.
+A reviewer in GamePro gave it high ratings for its graphics, sound play control and overall fun factor.